innoq/cards42org/_descriptions_EN/card09_pain.md

 ---
 Issues cause costs.
 If those costs of the issue are disproportionately higher than the costs of the solution, it is profitable to address the issues for economic reasons.

-This cards helps you to record a very important problem in a structured way and lets you estimate the associated pain and costs.
-The interval for your problem cost estimation allows you to indicated how certain or uncertain you are with your estimation.
+This card helps you to record a very important problem in a structured way and lets you estimate the associated pain and costs.
+The interval for your problem cost estimation allows you to indicate how certain or uncertain you are with your estimation.
 If the interval is wide, it might be a good reason to take a deeper look into the problem or to divide it up into smaller ones.

 **More information**